 Delaware Product Liability Lawyers at Jacobs & Crumplar, P.A.
 Represent Those Harmed by Dangerous Drugs or Medical Devices

 If you were harmed by a dangerous drug or a defective medical device, contact a skilled Delaware product liability lawyer at Jacobs & Crumplar, P.A.
 Our zealous attorneys are dedicated to holding manufacturers and other parties responsible for their wrongdoings.
 From our offices in Wilmington and Georgetown, we represent clients throughout Delaware, including those in New Castle County, Sussex County, and the community of Dover.
-Contact us online or call us at 302-656-5445 to schedule a free consultation.
+Contact us online or call us at 302-656-5445 to schedule a confidential consultation.